 Case Study: The High Costs of Denial

 A recent consultation with a gentleman already deep into defending against a common-law marriage claim brought this point home.
 He had spent about $60,000 in legal fees and was yet to reach trial.
-Our discussion revealed that the period in question was only about three years, limited by his prior marriage, as Texas law prohibits being married to more than one person simultaneously.
+Our discussion revealed that the period in question lasted about three years and was constrained by his previous marriage.
+Texas law prohibits individuals from being married to more than one person at the same time.

-His main concern was protecting his assets from being claimed by his new “wife,” but it appeared that most of his assets were separate property, and the community property was minimal.
+His primary concern revolved around safeguarding his assets from potential claims by his new “wife.”
+However, it seemed that the majority of his assets constituted separate property, with minimal community property involved.
 Despite this, he had inadvertently strengthened the case for a common-law marriage through emails and legal documents referring to her as his wife.

 From this, it became apparent that the gentleman was spending exorbitantly, possibly far more than what he might risk losing in a settlement.
 This scenario underscores the importance of a strategic approach in cases involving the disproof of common law marriage in Texas, balancing the potential financial loss against the escalating costs of legal defense.